Geometric Arbitrage Theory and Market Dynamics Reloaded

-AAs a concise general reference for principle fibre bundles we refer to Bleecker's book (\cite{Bl81}).
+As a concise general reference for principle fibre bundles we refer to Bleecker's book (\cite{Bl81}).
 More extensive treatments can be found in Dubrovin, Fomenko and Novikov (\cite{DuFoNo84}), and in the classical Kobayashi and Nomizu (\cite{KoNo96}).
-Let us consider a market with $N$ assets in continuous time.
-A general portfolio at time $t$ is described by the vector of nominals $x\in \mathbf{R}^N=:X$.
-The gauge corresponding to the $j$-th asset is, for $j=1,\dots,N$,
+Let us consider -in continuous time- a market with $N$ assets and a num\'{e}raire.
+A general portfolio at time $t$ is described by the vector of nominals $x\in X$, for an open set $X\subset\mathbf{R}^N$.
+Following Definition \ref{defi1}, the asset model induces for $j=1,\dots,N$ the gauge

 where $D^j$ denotes the deflator and $P^j$ the term structure.
 This can be written as